viam-devrel/viamcodelabs/site/viamguides/src/pi-ai-hat/pi-ai-hat.md

 - How to configure and test a device's components using Viam
 - How to use modules from the Viam registry
 - How to use a vision service for object detection
-- How to integrate vision service data into an application
+- How to integrate vision service data into a teleop dashboard

 ### Watch the Video